Dense and comeager conjugacy classes in zero-dimensional dynamics: Introduction

-In \autoref{sec:append-g_delta-isom}, we give a general model-theoretic criterion for the existence of a comeager isomorphism class in a class of structures based on the topology of the spaces of quantifier-free types.
-Moreover, we show that when a comeager conjugacy class exists, it can be represented as the usual Fraïssé limit of projectively isolated quantifier-free types.
-This applies in particular to the space $\Xi_\Min(G)$, but also to $\Xi(G)$ (recovering the result of \cite{Doucha2022p}), to the space of marked groups (recovering a result of \cite{Goldbring2023}; cf. \autoref{sec:appendix-groups}), and to the space of $G$-sets (recovering a result of \cite{Glasner2016}; cf. \autoref{sec:appendix-g-sets}).
-The case of $\Xi_\Min(G)$ has a new feature that distinguishes it from the others, namely that the spaces of minimal subshifts are not compact.
-The lack of compactness leads to a more delicate proof and makes apparent a surprising topological condition that is not present in previous work (condition \autoref{i:tF:cond-pi} in \autoref{df:top-Fraisse}).
-Even though the appendix is self-contained, it requires slightly more familiarity with logic than the rest of the paper.
+The choice to put these results in an appendix does not reflect their relative importance but rather the fact that they require more model-theoretic background.
+Our goal is to make the paper more accessible to readers interested in the dynamical content and willing to take some model theory on faith.
 While it would be possible to translate the proofs into a more familiar dynamical language, they cannot be substantially simplified, and we believe that the benefit of the general applicability of the criterion outweighs the cost of abstraction.
 Another advantage of the abstract approach is that it is not sensitive to the parametrization space and can be adapted for example to the space of ``generalized subshifts'' used by Hochman in \cite{Hochman2008}.

+The model-theoretic results apply in particular to the space $\Xi_\Min(G)$, but also to $\Xi(G)$ (recovering the result of \cite{Doucha2022p}), to the space of marked groups (recovering a result of \cite{Goldbring2023}; see \autoref{sec:appendix-groups}), and to the space of $G$-sets (recovering a result of \cite{Glasner2016}; see \autoref{sec:appendix-g-sets}).